cxa/UIMenuItem-CXAImageSupport/README.md

 ## License

-Under the MIT license.
-See the LICENSE file for more information.
+`UIMenuItem+CXAImageSupport` is released under the MIT license.
+In short, it's royalty-free but you must you keep the copyright notice in your code or software distribution.